open-telemetry/semantic-conventions/specification/metrics/semantic_conventions/http-metrics.md

 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `other` and, if it reports spans, MUST populate the exact method passed in the request line on `http.request.method_original` span attribute.
+If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER` and, if it reports spans, MUST populate the exact method passed in the request line on `http.request.method_original` span attribute.

-If the HTTP instrumentation could end up converting valid HTTP request methods to `other`, then it MUST provide a way to override the list of known HTTP methods.
+If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
 If this override is done via environment variable, then the environment variable MUST be named
 OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it is not a list of known methods in addition to the defaults).